NADSP Statement on Vaccine Hesitancy and FAQ

 Yes.
 Receiving a COVID-19 vaccine is an important step to protect yourself and others around you, including the people you support, your colleagues, family members, and other members of your community.

 Scientific studies have shown that COVID-19 vaccines are highly effective at preventing hospitalization and death from COVID-19.

 There are many sources of information about vaccines, correct and incorrect.
 Be sure that any information you are using comes from a credible source and is updated on a regular basis.
 Here are the facts as collected by trusted scientific resources.

-- Millions of people have received the COVID-19 vaccine since December 2020.
+- Tens of millions of people have received the COVID-19 vaccine since December

 - Very few long-term side effects have been reported.
 Most vaccinated people have been fully protected from COVID-19.

 - A very small number of people who get vaccinated may test positive for They may have no symptoms, or the symptoms they have are less severe than if they had not gotten vaccinated.

 - As of August 23, 2021, the U.S. Food and Drug Administration (FDA) granted full approval to the Pfizer/BioNTech COVID-19 vaccine for people age 16 and older.
 Previously, there were three vaccines that had received emergency preliminary approval, which meant they had provided enough compelling data to demonstrate a significant amount of safety and But to receive full approval by the FDA requires meeting the stringent Biologics License Application (BLA) requirements, which includes at least six months of safety data from a majority of volunteers in a large, final stage clinical trial.
 Moderna submitted its application for FDA final approval in June, and it is anticipated they will also receive final approval in the near future.